murrayhurps/MurraysPartnershipAlert/README.md

 The information is sourced from the calendars of staff who opt-in.

+Please note this is completed untested code, and is intended to serve only as a proof of concept in how this might be implemented.

 ## Usage

 To use the Murray's Partnership Alert Tool, follow these steps: